The Magic of Microneedling; What It Can Do For You

 Microneedling has plenty of benefits depending on how you use the technique.
-We’ve all heard of the famous Vampire Facial which uses Platelet Rich Plasma (or PRP) to help boost skin’s collagen and cell growth, but did you know you can also use PRP for hair regrowth?
+Did you know you can also use PRP for hair regrowth?
 As a result, it can actually bring your hair follicles back to life!
 You can also add vitamin serums and other topicals to microneedling treatments to help acne, acne scars, and stretch marks.
 This works better than all of those “miracle creams” for stretch marks and scars because the average topical only penetrates the skin about 30%.
 The small punctures help products and serums to penetrate up to 80% and get all the way to the dermis layer of the skin getting you better results.

 - Skin pigmentation/age spots/sun spots